 This depends on what you’re after.
 Freestanding cookers are a great overall package with oven space and a hob on top.
 They also fit into an existing gap in your kitchen and are more flexible if you plan on moving house in the future.
 Built-in ovens seamlessly integrate into your kitchen units for a sleek modern finish.

 Energy ratings for cookers and ovens are a simple way of understanding how energy efficient an appliance is.
-The scale ranges from D being the least energy efficient, to A+++ being the eco don.
+The scale ranges from G being the least energy efficient, to A which is the most efficient rating.

 There’s no right answer.
 If you’re happy with a cooker being powered by just electric or gas, then single will work perfectly.
 But if you want the flexibility of both, then go for dual fuel.